14 Best Things to Do in Mendocino, CA

 6. Kelley House Museum

-With the entire town designated as a Historic Preservation District, Mendocino is lined with well-aged houses and cottages, easily visible from the street.
+With the entire town designated as a Historic Preservation District, well-aged houses and cottages line Mendocino, easily visible from the street.
 The best way to learn about these preserved homes is with a historic walking tour offered on weekends by the Kelley House Museum.
 These two-hour walking tours dive into the 1850s pioneering history of Mendocino and highlight the architecture that remains today.

-The Kelley House Museum itself is a more-than-a-century old home and significant addition to Mendocino's Historic District.
-Featuring a well-preserved interior, the museum also features rotating exhibits and permanent installations, including a "Then and Now" photo collage.
+The Kelley House Museum itself is a more-than-a-century old home and a beautiful addition to Mendocino's Historic District.
+The museum features a well-preserved interior alongside rotating exhibits and permanent installations, including a "Then and Now" photo collage.
 Other programs and events at the museum include a Sunday speaker series and community barbecues.

 Address: 45007 Albion Street, Mendocino, California